Peter Selz: Biography

 Selz served as Professor of Art History at the University of California, Berkeley from 1965 to 1988; at the same time, he served as the founding director of the Berkeley Art Museum from 1965 to 1973.
 Selz brought an unorthodox and irreverent approach to his selection of artists.
 His daughter Gabrielle Selz said in a 2014 interview that while he "came out to Berkeley just as Pop and Conceptual Art were ascending on the East Coast," Selz turned away from these popular movements and instead "identified with the irreverence of styles like Funk art," seeking to highlight the work of "ceramic artists like Peter Voulkos [who] were barely considered fine artists then" or Nathan Oliveira, "a figurative artist who did not follow the prevailing east coast trends."

 In 1976, Selz served as project director for Christo’s Running Fence, a 24.5-mile long fabric fence installed in the Marin County hills.

-Selz's life and his contribution to art history has been chronicled in two books: Unstill Life: A Memoir of Art and Love in the Age of Abstraction by Gabrielle Selz, and Peter Selz: Sketches in A Life In Art by Paul Karlstom and Ann Karlstrom.
+Selz's life and his contribution to art history has been chronicled in two books: Unstill Life: A Memoir of Art and Love in the Age of Abstraction by Gabrielle Selz, and Peter Selz: Sketches of a Life in Art by Paul Karlstrom and Ann Karlstrom.

 Selz died in Albany, California, on June 21, 2019, at the age of 100.